Β-Carbon elimination: Organic synthesis

 There is enormous amount of catalytic processes involving β-alkyl elimination that are synthetically useful. β-alkyl elimination in this case, however, is often considered as an alternative way of C–C bond cleavage while oxidative addition is the direct way.
 One of the examples is β-alkyl elimination of tert-alcoholates which can generate from either addition of an organometallic reagent or ligand exchange.
 The consequent organometallic species can undergo various downstream reactivities (reductive elimination, carbonyl insertion, etc.) to generate useful building blocks.

 In addition to ring strain, aromaticity-driven β-Me elimination can be effectively employed to dealkylate steroid derivatives and some other cyclohexyl compounds.

 β-aryl elimination

 β-aryl elimination is much less common and understood than β-alkyl elimination.
-Examples are reported to occur from metal alkoxido and amido complexes.
+Examples are reported to occur from metal alkoxide and amido complexes.
 A theoretical study showed that these reactions are driven by consequent extensive conjugation system.
 A very recent example of catalytic β-aryl elimination which leads to enantioselective synthesis of biaryl atropisomers is driven by release of distorted ring string.